awsdocs/amazon-guardduty-user-guide/doc_source/update-threat-intel-set.md

 }
 ```

-## Request Parameters<a name="update-threat-intel-request-parameters"></a>
+## Path Parameters<a name="update-threat-intel-path-parameters"></a>

-The request accepts the following data in JSON format\.

 **detectorId**
-The detectorID that specifies the GuardDuty service whose ThreatIntelSet you want to update\.
+The detector ID that specifies the GuardDuty service whose ThreatIntelSet you want to update\.
 Type: String
 Required: Yes